Digital Aliens

 But maybe it’s not just a computer.
 Maybe it’s a destination.

 We've spent 70 years scanning the dark for aliens.
 Radio telescopes, SETI arrays, technosignatures – the works.
-Always hoping maybe tonight's the night.
 And the working theory has always been the same: if they're out there, they're loud.
 Big structures.
 Big signals.
 Big footprints across the galaxy.

-This is where futurist John Smart's Transcension Hypothesis comes in – the sequel to Ray Kurzweil's Singularity, where man merges with machine.
-The idea is that as technology gets smaller, faster, and denser, it eventually miniaturizes itself right out of the visible universe.
+It’s like the sequel to Ray Kurzweil’s Singularity: what happens after man merges with machine and leaves biology behind.
+The idea is that intelligence eventually miniaturizes itself right out of visible reality.
 God-tier intelligence goes immaterial.

 You can read technical breakdowns of this from Smart himself, here and here.

-Maybe it’s not so crazy to think a civilization billions of years ahead of us could use black holes to embed themselves into spacetime and move to “inner space.”
+Picture a civilization a billion years older than ours.
 They’ve had a billion years to compress themselves through what Smart calls STEM compression – space, time, energy, matter – trading physical reality for a smaller, faster, denser digital universe.
-Eventually they crunch down to the femto-scale (a billionth of a billionth of a meter) and slip into the one place with enough computational real estate to hold them – a black hole.
+Eventually they reach the one place with enough computational real estate to hold them – a black hole.
 The ultimate computer.

 Dense enough to store unimaginable amounts of information.
 Fast enough to simulate entire realities.
 An advanced civilization wouldn’t need planets anymore.

-If this is right, these hyper-aliens are living life on the femtowave and exist outside of our field of perception inside their own “designer reality.”
+If this is right, these hyper-aliens are living life on the femtowave, beyond our field of perception, inside their own designer reality.
 Black holes might not just be dead stars, but doorways – forwarding addresses left by civilizations that have already transcended and checked out of our dimension.

 And suddenly the Fermi Paradox has an answer.
 If aliens exist, where are they?
 Digitized inside space.
-We've been looking out when we should have been looking in.
+Maybe we've been looking out when we should have been looking in.

-So why would anyone want to crunch themselves out of visible existence?
+So why would anyone want to crunch themselves out of the visible universe?
 The first reason is ironically the most human: they're bored.

 Pretend you’re an AI-upgraded Pleiadian.
 You think at the speed of light.
 Your bandwidth is god-tier.
 And from up there, the rest of the universe looks painfully slow – stars barely move, galaxies take eons to do anything interesting, and humans… look a lot like plants – moving so slow we’d look frozen.
 You can thank time compression for that – the faster you think, the slower everything else gets.